Welcome to my trip report on Scoot!

 Boarding started not long after, everything was in order.
 I remembered when I saw the seating plan, the middle seat was supposed to be empty.
 I do not know why, this seatmate of mine left the aisle seat empty and sat beside me for most parts of the flight, leaving me quite annoyed.
 If he had moved to the aisle which was probably his seat, it would have been a win-win situation for both of us.
 Thinking about it, I should have politely asked him to move.
 His wife and probably his mum was sitting the row in front, perhaps he could have asked the lady in front to change place with him.
 The change could have taken place if he had opened his mouth.
 Well, that's life for you.

 My impression on board

-I saw a couple of nervous crews who were standing near the door looking very blur, I was amazed to be honest!
+I saw a couple of nervous crews who were standing near the door looking very blur, I was amazed, to be honest!
 During the flight, I found out that the crew were new and this was their first flight was for them, so that was understandable.
-Anyway, the yellow and blue seats matches the cabin, pleasing for my eyes at least.
-The reason why they are 2 colours is that the yellow seats are paid seats while the blue are normal.
+Anyway, the yellow and blue seats match the cabin, pleasing for my eyes at least.
+The reason why they are 2 colours is that the yellow seats are paid seats while the blue is normal.
 I would recommend the yellow seats for more legroom space, and there are different prices for that.